unoplatform/uno.toolkit.ui/doc/helpers/itemsrepeater-extensions.md

             <!--
                 The root element of the ItemTemplate needs to be one of these below, in order for the selection visual to work.
-                No additional binding on IsChecked/IsSelected needed; It is handled by this extensions.
+                No additional binding on IsChecked/IsSelected is needed; It is handled by this extension.
             -->
             <ListViewItem Content="{Binding}" />
             <!-- <CheckBox Content="{Binding}" /> -->